 Multi-factor authentication is an important security step where users input two different pieces of information to verify their identity before accessing company data.
 You might already be using MFA on some of your programs, but are you using it everywhere that you should be?

-In this post on the Silverado blog, we discuss why you shouldn’t wait to set up MFA.
+Read why you shouldn’t wait to set up multi-factor authentication MFA.

 When a hacker sends out a phishing email, will all of your employees be able to tell that it’s suspicious?
 Phishing attacks can cost companies millions of dollars.
 It’s so important to do everything you can to make sure your employees won’t be fooled by increasingly savvy hackers.